Fumeng-Yang/VRMP_public/README.md

 The videos to show the flow of the three conditions, respectively.

 ## bibtex (temporary)
 @article{yang2020vrmemorypalace,
-  title={A Virtual Reality Memory Palace Variant Aids Knowledge Retrieval from Scholarly Articles}, author={Yang, Fumeng and Jing, Qian and Novotny, Johannes, and Badre, David, and Jackson, Cullen D., and Laidlaw, David H..
+  title={A Virtual Reality Memory Palace Variant Aids Knowledge Retrieval from Scholarly Articles},
+  author={Yang, Fumeng and Jing, Qian and Novotny, Johannes, and Badre, David, and Jackson, Cullen D., and Laidlaw, David H.},
-  journal={IEEE transactions on visualization and computer graphics}, doi={10.1109/TVCG.2020.3009003}
+  journal={IEEE transactions on visualization and computer graphics},
+  doi={10.1109/TVCG.2020.3009003},
   year={2020},
   publisher={IEEE}
 }